 The input field width w must be greater than or equal to one.
 There may be leading blanks.
-The first character encountered in the field exclusive of leading blanks must be either T or F, for true or false, respectively.
+Normally, the first character encountered in the field exclusive of leading blanks is either T or F, for true or false, respectively.
 Any characters following the T or F will be ignored.
+If the first non-blank character is a T, then the variable will be assigned a value of true, otherwise it is false.

 Input Field Specification Internal Value

-${f T}$ L1 TRUE
+Т L1 TRUE

 bbF L3 FALSE

 bbbTRU L6 TRUE